Hospitality: Ancient Greece

 In Ancient Greece, hospitality was a right, with the host being expected to make sure the needs of his guests were met.
 Conversely, the guest was expected to abide by a set code of behaviour.
 The ancient Greek term xenia—or theoxenia when a god was involved—expressed this ritualized guest-friendship relation.
 This relationship was codified in the Homeric epics, and especially in the Odyssey.
 In Greek society, a person's ability to abide by the laws of hospitality determined nobility and social standing.
 The ancient Greeks, since the time of Homer, believed that the goddess of hospitality and hearth was Hestia, one of the original six Olympians.
+A number of myths attest to how those who did not abide by the expectations of xenia, and especially theoxenia, could be treated very brutally by the gods if they saw it as an injustice.